 You see, the reason I called the initiative ‘It Takes A Village…’ was not because I didn’t know the rest of the proverb is ‘to raise a child’.
 It’s because I actually believe it takes a village to do a lot of things.
 It takes a village to take care of our elderly, to help struggling families, to take care of our environment.
 In essence, what I felt was that it takes a village to create a village.
 I wanted to foster the village mindset.
 I targeted the initiative towards mums because being a mum is my field of expertise.
 I had hoped that over time the initiative would grow to include all members of the community.
 I also started with mums because they are hugely influential, much more than they realise.
 And mothers working together?
 Oh the mountains they’d move.

 And now I’m in Dunedin and I’m at it again.
 You can take the girl out of the village etc. I think it wont matter where I live, I will always be driven to create community and connection.
 Especially for mums and people who mother (see my previous blog).
 Because I think deep in our DNA we know that we are supposed to gather.
 It’s like we’ve got amnesia and just have this faint memory that we are stronger when we support each other.
 It’s why, I feel, coffee groups are so common and yet many mums feel unsatisfied with them.
 Because some coffee groups have become a distant cousin to the true, deep, healing nature of women coming together to share their hearts with each other.
 To practice the art of listening – deeply to each other.
 Where we feel no need to give advice because we know that a woman speaks her troubles to clear her chaotic thoughts and feelings and access her own innate wisdom that waits calmly to rise once the path is cleared.
-It’s because of this that I’m creating my own heart circle programme because I know that’s where magic happens.
+It’s because of this that I created a meetup called 'Share Your Heart', it's where magic happens.

-And I’ve learned my lesson that it’s not up to me to organise a whole community.
-To bring them together say “right you lot – love each other”.
+And I’ve learned my lesson that it’s not up to me to organise a whole community alone.
+I can't bring people together and say “right you lot – love each other”.
 My job is simple.
 To live and breathe community, caring, connection, empathy and acceptance.
 To reach out again and again.
 To open my home again and again.
 More than anything I say, or write – my lived example will be what creates the most impact.
 We all hold that power.
 Our lives are the very ripples that grow to create waves of change.
 Our awareness of the lack of a village must lead, eventually, to our accountability of its demise and our responsibility to pick up hammer and nails and build the community we want.

 Bron (village builder)